Ford Territory (Australia): Ford R7 concept

-The Ford R7 was a concept SUV which was developed by Ford Australia under the auspices of the late Geoff Polites and was revealed at the 2002 Australian International Motor Show held in Melbourne.
+The Ford R7 was a concept SUV which was developed by Ford Australia under the leadership of the late Geoff Polites and was revealed at the 2002 Australian International Motor Show held in Melbourne.
 So great was the reception of the R7, that Ford fast tracked the development of the R7 into a full blown production model just two years later as the Ford Territory and it previewed the new front styling of the donor Ford Falcon (BA) range.

 Model range

 Between 2004 and 2016, the Territory had been manufactured adopting the same chassis and sold in a total of five series (SX, SY, SYII, SZ, and final SZ II).
-The launch of the FG series Falcon, however, resulted in the Territory undergoing a major redesign inside and out, and unlike the donor sedan, receiving a turbodiesel powerplant, citing high fuel consumption of the 6 cylinder engines due to the high curb weight.
+The launch of the FG series Falcon, however, resulted in the Territory undergoing a major redesign inside and out, and unlike the donor sedan, receiving a turbodiesel powerplant, citing high fuel consumption of the six cylinder engines due to the high kerb weight.

-SX:
+SX

 The first series, known as the "SX", was produced between April 2004 and September 2005.

 Appearance-wise, the Territory adopted styling cues from the North American Freestyle/Taurus X, which proved to be a defining factor for the support of Ford executives at the head office in Dearborn, Michigan.
 Simon Butterworth, who was behind the major restyling of the Falcon that resulted in the 2002 BA series, styled the Territory.
 Marcus Hotblack worked on the Territory's interior, inspired by a knife.
 As a result, the Territory had such convenient features as flexing cup holders and a handbag holder to the side of the seat for female drivers.

 The SX Territory was the first Australian-built vehicle to be fitted with an electronic stability control system.
 In addition, Territory was the first SUV to have won the Australian Wheels Car of the Year award, in 2004.

 Its platform was available in RWD or AWD, solely powered by the 182 kW, 380 Nm 4.0-litre DOHC straight-six Barra petrol engine from the BA Falcon albeit slightly detuned via software, paired to a four-speed automatic gearbox.
 All models were renowned for very high fuel consumption, averaging between 14 and 18 L/100 km.